awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 * What happens when you rename an object in one of the buckets?
      * Hint: if you cannot figure it out consider that versioning is enabled (and must be enabled for replication to work)

+* Switch to the _west_ AWS region and run the same CloudWatch Insights Query there.
+     * What do you expect?

 ### 3.5 Summary

 You setup bi-directional cross-region replication (CRR) for two Amazon S3 buckets.
+You created two S3 buckets in two different AWS regions.
 Putting an object in either bucket resulted in the object asynchronously being backed up to the _other_ bucket.
-This replication happens within seconds.
-AWS ensures the objects are replicated once and "looping" is prevented.
+Objects encrypted in their original bucket are also encrypted in their replication bucket.
+Objects are replicated once -- no replication "looping" occurred.

 ## 4. Tear down this lab <a name="tear_down"></a>